U.N. RELIEF AND REHABILITATION ADMINISTRATION CREATED

 On this date in 1943 in Washington, D.C., U.S. President Franklin D. Roosevelt added his signature to an agreement by representatives of 44 nations to establish the United Nations Relief and Rehabilitation Administration.
 UNRRA (pronounced un-ruh) was the first U.N. organization to be created, established 1½ years before the United Nations charter itself was agreed to by 50 member states on June 26, 1945.

-To facilitate their services UNRRA joined with Allied authorities to establish and maintain nearly 800 resettlement camps housing over 700,000 people (1947 figure) in Germany, Austria, Poland, Italy, Yugoslavia, Greece, and other strife-torn countries, including four countries in Asia.
+To facilitate their services UNRRA joined with Allied authorities to establish and maintain nearly 800 resettlement camps housing over 700,000 people (1947 figure) in Germany, Austria, Poland, Italy, Yugoslavia, Greece, and other strife-torn countries, including 4 countries in Asia.
 UNRRA camps distributed foodstuffs and medicines; sheltered millions upon millions of vulnerable men, women, and children; repatriated millions of refugees; and provided economic and vocational assistance to those who fell under their care even before the global conflict ended.
-These at-risk people fell into two broad categories—displaced persons (DPs) and refugees.
+These at-risk people fell into 2 broad categories—displaced persons (DPs) and refugees.
 Displaced persons were those beings who fled actual or potential conflict areas, often by the skin of their teeth, mostly destitute, and suffering the consequences of being uprooted.
 These included millions of people consigned to forced labor in mines and factories or on farms in Nazi Germany.
 Interned in assembly centers or displaced persons camps, DPs could be expected to return to their native countries when hostilities ceased.
 Refugees on the other hand were involuntary migrants who were rendered homeless, having been evicted, exiled, or deported, unwilling or unable to return home (“non-repatriables”) and hence existed outside the protection of their former government; these stateless victims were interned in refugee camps.
 Generally speaking, “DP” covered both categories of people.

 European Jewry presented a unique and dire picture.
 It constituted 25 percent of the DP population.
 Months after liberation the majority remained under military guard behind barbed wire in camps where they were found, suffering from shortages of food, clothing, medicine, good sanitation, and all sorts of supplies.
 Death rates remained high.
 Between 1945 and 1952, more than 250,000 Jewish displaced persons lived in camps and urban centers in Germany, Austria, and Italy alone.